Our thinking

 Tariff Zero Isn’t the Win: Why the EU’s Textile Rules Are Becoming the Real Barrier for Indian Exporters

-The corridor is quietly shifting from a “trade corridor” to a circular-compliance corridor because the EU is redefining used textiles as regulated waste and tightening non-OECD waste shipment permissions, making auditable sorting, traceability, and environmentally sound processing the new MSME entry points.
+The corridor is shifting from a “trade corridor” to a circular-compliance corridor because the EU is redefining used textiles as regulated waste and tightening non-OECD waste shipment permissions, making auditable sorting, traceability, and environmentally sound processing the new MSME entry points.

 Access Is Not the Same as Outcomes: Why the EUIndia FTA Will Be Won or Lost in Execution